-We’re thrilled to announce a preview launch of Sunshower.io.
-I’d like to take a little time to explain what we do!
+We’re thrilled to announce a preview launch of Sunshower.io, a cloud management platform that offers cloud resource management and cloud optimization. !
+I’d like to take a little time to explain what we do.

 Beautifully Simple Multicloud Management

 The first thing we do is provide a simple, unified interface for managing your public clouds.
 This means that you provide some read-only access to your cloud, which we store securely in our vault, and then we go discover whatever infrastructure is in your cloud(s) and manage and organize it for you.

 Let me step through a quick example or our public cloud management system:

 The first thing we need to do is to discover your resources.
 Upon logging into Sunshower.io, you’ll be presented with the System Discovery Wizard.
 A System (i.e. Weather System) is the set of all infrastructure associated with a set of cloud accounts.
 So, if you have:

 - 1 Azure Scale Set with 4 active members that is your development cluster (azure-dev)